Wildlife Habitat Lab

 The Wildlife Habitat and Nutrition Laboratory

 The Department of Natural Resource Science’s “Wildlife Habitat and Nutrition Lab”, has been in operation since 1978.
-Established by Dr. Jack Nelson (faculty director), the lab is directed by the department chairman, Dr. Keith A. Blatner, and is operated under the supervision of Bruce Davitt (Research Technologist Supervisor).
+Established by Dr. Jack Nelson (faculty director), and is operated under the supervision of Bruce Davitt (Research Technologist Supervisor).
 The lab maintains a self – sustaining budget and pays for all other wages, salaries, benefits, equipment, maintenance, supplies (goods and services), computer and travel expenses.

 - Principally performs laboratory services on a contract basis for state, federal, and private natural resource agencies throughout the country.